This page contains some affiliate links, regardless I only endorse opportunities that may benefit my readers.

 Most of all, try to relax and have a fun conversation.
 They really just want to get a sense for what your “phone personality” will be.

-If you are accepted for a job with Alpine Access, you will receive a job offer at which point they will conduct a background check as well as a drug test and credit check.
+If you are accepted to work for Sykes, you will receive a job offer at which point they will conduct a background check as well as a drug test and credit check.
 There is a fee of $45.00 to cover the cost of the background, credit and drug tests.

-If you are accepted for a job with Alpine Access, you will receive a job offer, at which point they will conduct a background check as well as a drug test and credit check.
+If you are accepted to work for Sykes, you will receive a job offer, at which point they will conduct a background check as well as a drug test and credit check.

 There is a fee of $45.00 to cover the cost of the background, credit and drug tests.

-Working for Alpine Access, you are considered an "employee " of the company, not an independent contractor.
+Working for Sykes, you are considered an "employee " of the company, not an independent contractor.

 What this means is that you get paid by the hour, regardless of whether you have 2 calls come in that hour or 10 calls, you will be paid that set hourly wage.